 There are many great stories of humble beginnings, and the i2C history is dotted with tale of hard work and perseverance.
-This year we congratulate and acknowledge one of the longest serving team members Rick Gartner for his 15 years of contribution to i2C.
+This year we congratulate and acknowledge one of the longest serving team members Rick Gartner 15 years with i2C.

 Brian Jende, Rick Gartner & Anthony Merlin at the February teambuilding event

 Many know that Managing Directors Brian Jende and Anthony Merlin worked together at another design company in the 1990’s prior to forming i2C, yet it may not be common knowledge that they had forged a friendship with Rick Gartner at the same company and he was to become their first true team member.

 When Brian and Anthony left their stable jobs and founded their own design business, as with most start-ups they were strapped for cash and looking for office furniture.
 Calling in many favours Brian had approached Rick to buy the spare drawing board he knew Rick owned.
 When Rick dropped it off to the embryotic i2C office one night, BJ couldn’t pay him any money but opened the fridge and handed him a beer.
 Over a few frothies he offered Rick a job on the understanding he could only guarantee him the next six months of work!

 What a challenge, should Rick make the jump from regular employment to risking it all on someone else’s dream?
 Yes indeed….Strongly committed and up for a challenge Rick took the plunge and joined i2C.

 In the early days, they worked in a room at the front of an engineer’s office in North Balwyn (Victoria) with a borrowed internet service from the printing bureau next door.
 The room was tiny and fitted out with workstations made from doors that BJ had crafted together one weekend.

 Presenting Rick with his very own “Ricky-Bobby” Cake